akbinod/akbinod.Tuner/README.md

 The first call above creates a trackbar that lets you slide the radius between 0 and 50.
 The second call is taken to mean that the trackbar should have <code>max=50, min=5, default = 10</code>.
 The trackbar is set to <code>default</code> when you first see the GUI.

 <b>And that's pretty much it!
-This is all you need to know to get up and running and you're happy receiving ints as arguments.
+This is all you need to know to get up and running; and this is all you need if you're happy receiving ints as args.
 Read on if you would like to receive json, etc.
 </b>
 <H2>@TunedFunction() Decorator</H2>
 Implict Tuner instantiation.
 Although you do give up some flexibility, and a few features, this is the quickest way of getting started with tuning your CV code.